douglasgreen/outlines/computing/operating_systems/linux.md

 ##### Customizing Your Workspace

-Linux\'s ability to be customized is one of its most appealing features.
-Here\'s how you can personalize your workspace:
+Linux's ability to be customized is one of its most appealing features.
+Here's how you can personalize your workspace:

 1.  **Themes and Icons**: Most DEs allow you to change themes and icons easily.
 Themes can alter the appearance of windows, panels, and controls, while icon packs can change the look of application icons.
 Websites like GNOME-Look.org provide a vast selection of themes and icons.